Last updated on 2026-01-21

 Graduates of the Social Service Worker program can pursue a variety of rewarding career paths in Canada, including:

-• Case Manager: Coordinate services and resources for clients, ensuring they receive the necessary support for their unique situations.
+- Case Manager: Coordinate services and resources for clients, ensuring they receive the necessary support for their needs.

-• Crisis Worker: Respond to individuals in crisis, providing immediate support and intervention to stabilize situations.
+- Crisis Worker: Respond to individuals in crisis, providing immediate support and intervention strategies.

-• Disability Support Worker: Assist individuals with disabilities in accessing services and achieving their personal goals.
+- Disability Support Worker: Help individuals with disabilities access services and support to enhance their quality of life.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.